Postr-Inc/Vader.js/README.md

 # ServerSide Site Generation (SSG)

-Vader compiles all code to a static index.html page so your visitors will never have to wait for the page to load, it then rehydrates the page reapplying functionality!
+Vader allows you to integrate ssg into your app via config file, it compiles all code to a static index.html page so your visitors will never have to wait for the page to load.
+Uppon rerender the page rehydrates reapplying functionality!

 you can always opt out of ssg using: